-If you have a technical background and an expert understanding of computers, peripherals, and software, a small business as a computer repair and maintenance service could be a great business idea for you.
+If you have a technical background and an expert understanding of computers, peripherals, and software, a small business in computer repair and maintenance service could be an option for you.

-If you are weighing the benefits of starting a computer repair and maintenance business, make sure you include these pros on your plus list:
+If you are considering starting a computer repair and maintenance business, make sure you remember these advantages:

-- Basic start-up costs should be minimal if you are running the business from your home.
-If you already are an IT professional or otherwise are experienced with do-it-yourself repairs and maintenance, you likely already have much of what you'll need.
+- Basic start-up costs should be minimal.
+If you already are an IT professional or otherwise, and are experienced with computer repairs and maintenance.
+You likely already have much of what you'll need.

 - You have a large target market beyond only individual computer owners.
 Many small businesses or home businesses do not have dedicated IT departments and rely on contracts with outside vendors.

 - Contracting with small businesses, if you are able to do so, can provide a solid foundation of regular work for your business.
-If you do good work for them, this also is a way to grow your business through word of mouth and referrals.
+If you do good work for them, they will be apt to keep using you and refer you to others.

 - You can choose how much or little you want to work.
 Your business can be a side job to earn extra cash, or it can be a full-time career once you've built up a large enough client base.

 - It's not enough just to have the technical knowledge and skills.
-You have to have the people skills to be able to explain technical processes in nontechnical terms for those that are not as technically inclined.
+You'll need good communication skills.
+You have to be able to translate your actions in nontechnical terms for those that are not as technically inclined.

-- Marketing your business can add significant costs up front.
+- Marketing your business is always expensive.
 In order to acquire clients, you need to let them know you are out there.
-This means networking with small business owners in your community in addition to establishing a presence on the web and advertising.
+You might want to network with business owners in your community and establish a presence online with a website, social media campaign, and advertising.